What’s the future of project management? Is project management obsolete?

-- I don’t think that “project management” is obsolete but I do think that some traditional roles of a “Project Manager” are becoming obsolete in projects that require a more adaptive approach.
+- I don’t think that “project management” is obsolete.
+However, I do think that some traditional roles of a “Project Manager” are becoming obsolete in projects that require a more adaptive approach

 There is a need to: